azizazlan/nextjs-dapp/README.md

 A bare bone decentralized app based on Next.js and Hardhat project.

-The Next.js based frontend can interacts with the Greeter.sol, a sample smart contract in the Harhdhat project.
+The Next.js based frontend can interacts with the Greeter.sol, a sample smart contract in the Hardhat project.

 ## [Requirements](Requirements)